 Proposed English Baccalaureate Certificates were abandoned and on 7 February 2013 the Secretary of State for Education announced a reform of GCSEs instead.
 The GA published a Key stage 4 qualification reform guidance document in March setting out the implications for teachers.

 The GA advised the Secretary of State on the content of the new qualification, as part of the Department for Education (DfE’s) expert subject group.
-During this period, we also highlighted the importance of geography and argued that humanities subjects should be compulsory at KS4, in response to a government Secondary School Accountability Consultation (GA response May 2013).
+During this period, we also wrote to Ofqual to clarify our position on fieldwork and assessment (letter of April 2013) and highlighted the importance of geography and argued that humanities subjects should be compulsory at KS4, in response to a government Secondary School Accountability Consultation (GA response May 2013).

 In June, the DfE published reformed GCSE subject content criteria and launched a consultation whilst Ofqual revised its regulatory requirements for reformed GCSEs in the same month.
-As always, the GA made a full response to the draft geography subject criteria (consultation response from the Geographical Association, July 2013).
+As always, the GA made a full response, both to Ofqual and to the draft geography subject criteria (consultation response from the Geographical Association, July 2013).
 Following this public consultation on the draft, the DfE published a government response (November 2013).

 The DfE published the final version of the new content criteria for geography GCSE on 9 April 2014.
 The revised qualification included a number of significant changes, including a rebalance between physical and human geography content and requirements for all students to study the geography of the UK in depth and use a wide range of investigative skills and approaches, including mathematics and statistics.
 At least two examples of fieldwork outside school were also required.
 This strengthened requirement arose from the principled stance on the importance of fieldwork taken by the GA.